-- Equality and Human Rights to assess the potential impacts on Section 75 groups, human rights implications, and opportunities for promoting good relations; and - Rural Needs Impact Assessment- to assess the potential impacts on people living in rural areas.
+- Equality and Human Rights to assess the potential impacts on Section 75 groups, human rights implications and opportunities for promoting good relations; and - Rural Needs Impact Assessment to assess the potential impacts of this strategy on people living in rural areas.

-All partners will work together to identify appropriate measures which will ensure and demonstrate an equitable service is provided irrespective of their difference or circumstance and we will continue to monitor our performance per our obligations under the Equality Legislation.
+All partners will work together to identify appropriate measures which will ensure and demonstrate an equitable service is provided to all clients irrespective of their difference or circumstance and we will continue to monitor our performance per our obligations under the Equality Legislation.